-From February 1 to 5, the management and staff from the Roman headquarters of the Order of the Holy Sepulchre spent five unforgettable days on pilgrimage to the Holy Land, at the express invitation of Cardinal Edward O’ Brien.
+From February 1 to 5, the management and staff from the Roman headquarters of the Order of the Holy Sepulchre spent five unforgettable days on pilgrimage to the Holy Land, at the express invitation of Cardinal Edwin O’ Brien.

 It was the Grand Master desire that Grand Magisterium staff visit some institutions that benefit from the Order’s support and meet the people who coordinate the aid in the offices of the Latin Patriarchate of Jerusalem.

 The group then went to Jaffa di Nazareth, to a parish school that has about 500 students and which has expanded: It is just one of the great projects that Knights and Dames have generously contributed to in recent years.